LING-RACE

 • racialized bodies, even if their linguistic production conforms to institutional expectations and is indistinguishable from the language of majority members (Flores and Rosa 2015, 149).

-Within this scenario, the proposed doctoral work will adopt an interdisciplinary perspective to investigate linguistic racism as it is experienced by linguistically diverse people in urban and rural multilingual areas.
+Within this scenario, the proposed doctoral work will adopt an interdisciplinary perspective to investigate linguistic discrimination as it is experienced by linguistically diverse people in urban and rural multilingual areas.
+The doctoral work can be comparative or a single - case study, but must have (or include) a focus on the multilingual area of South Tyrol, in Italy.

-Research on linguistic racism is particularly timely, not only because of the increasingly superdiverse nature of today’s societies, but also because of the increase in incidents of both covert and overt racism (including linguistic racism) since the outbreak of the Covid-19 pandemic worldwide, e.g. those against the global Asian community (Dovchin 2020; Tankosić and Dovchin 2021).
-Newly emerging forms of racism, such as also linguistic racism, lack institutional responses and hence the work conducted by the doctoral candidate will have important implications.
-It will contribute to an understanding of the phenomenon from an emic perspective and will be useful in the development of strategies and interventions against linguistic racism that can impact public discourses on language as well as language policies.
+Research on linguistic discrimination is particularly timely, not only because of the increasingly superdiverse nature of today’s societies, but also because of the increase in incidents of both covert and overt racism (including linguistic racism) since the outbreak of the Covid-19 pandemic worldwide, e.g. those against the global Asian community (Dovchin 2020; Tankosić and Dovchin 2021).
+Newly emerging forms of racism, such as also linguistic racism and discrimination, lack institutional responses and hence the work conducted by the doctoral candidate will have important implications.
+It will contribute to an understanding of the phenomenon from an emic perspective and will be useful in the development of strategies and interventions against linguistic discrimination that can impact public discourses on language as well as language policies.

 Project Partners